pranay0x4/colossusbundi/README.md

 # ColossusBundi

-ColossusBundi is a self-hosted personal cloud and automation platform built and operated by student engineer, pursuing undergrad at IIT DELHI.
-It started on an old Windows laptop during some free time over summers and gradually turned into a practical systems project for learning infrastructure design, remote operations, networking, service automation, and observability under real constraints.
+ColossusBundi is my self-hosted personal cloud and home server setup.
+I'm an undergrad student at IIT Delhi, and I started this project during my summer break using an old Windows laptop I had lying around.
+What started as a fun way to pass the time turned into a hands-on project for learning Linux systems, networking, Docker, and monitoring under real constraints.

-The project is intentionally small and hands-on.
-The value is not in claiming scale; it is in showing the ability to take a machine from bare-metal installation to a remotely administered, monitored, service-hosting platform with repeatable configuration, persistent storage, and documented operational tradeoffs.

-Key outcomes summarized:
-- Self-hosted personal cloud
-- Secure remote administration from anywhere
-- Automated media delivery workflow
-- Public service exposure despite CGNAT
-- Monitoring and alerting
-- AI-assisted infrastructure workflows through Telegram and OpenCode CLI
-- Hands-on networking and infrastructure experience
+This isn't meant to be some massive enterprise-scale platform.
+I just wanted to see if I could take a raw laptop, install Ubuntu Server, and build a secure, remotely accessible media and automation setup that actually runs reliably.

+### What it does:
+- **My own media server:** Streams movies and shows automatically.
+- **Remote access from anywhere:** I can SSH or access my services securely even when I'm away from home.
+- **Bypasses CGNAT:** My ISP doesn't give me a public IP, but I found a way to host public services anyway.
+- **Monitoring & Alerts:** Pings my Telegram if something goes down or if the laptop gets too hot.
+- **AI Chatbot Ops:** I can trigger diagnostics and check server status using a Telegram bot powered by OpenCode CLI and OpenRouter.

+---

 ## Overview

-The platform combines three main concerns:

-- infrastructure and remote access for a headless Ubuntu host
-- service orchestration for a personal cloud and automation stack
-- operational tooling for uptime visibility, alerting, and debugging
-- an AI-assisted operations layer for diagnostics, maintenance, and remote workflows

-The host runs Docker Compose workloads for media-serving, request automation, dashboards, monitoring, and AI-assisted operations.
-Remote administration is handled through SSH and Tailscale, while Cloudflare Tunnel is used to expose selected services publicly without direct port forwarding.
-Nginx Proxy Manager provides internal routing and simpler hostname management.
-OpenCode CLI on the Ubuntu server connects to OpenRouter APIs and acts as an infrastructure assistant for alert triage, diagnostics, maintenance tasks, and remote operational workflows through Telegram.
+My setup does a few main things:
+1. **Server & OS:** Runs headless Ubuntu Server on an old laptop.
+2. **Services:** Docker Compose manages my containers (Jellyfin, Sonarr, Radarr, etc.).
+3. **Networking:** SSH and Tailscale for private access, Cloudflare Tunnel for public access, and Nginx Proxy Manager for clean local URLs.
+4. **AI Assistant:** OpenCode CLI is installed on the server and hooked up to a Telegram bot.
+If something breaks or if I want to run a quick diagnostic, I can chat with it on Telegram and it will look at my Docker logs or run safe commands.

+---

 ## Architecture